jeffersonmourak/pyTerm/readme.md

 Without arguments, this method must return a dictionary, with those indexes,

-* "command": Command is the command that will be run in the terminal
+* `"command"`: is the command that will be run in the terminal
-* "callback": this is a function file, that will be called when the command is executed
+* `"callback"`: is a function file, that will be called when the command is executed

-The callback function must have ` *args, **kwargs ` as argument too, to enable get the configurations of the terminal.
+The callback function must have ` *args` and `**kwargs ` as arguments too, these will allow getting the configurations of the terminal.

 ### Credits